 Okay, so it’s really one egg OR one egg plus one egg yolk, and the deciding factor is pretty much how ooey-gooey you want your brownie mix cookies recipe to turn out…

 Think about what you typically reach for when faced with a freshly baked pan of brownies.
-Do you go for one of the outer squares with the crispy edges or head straight for the chewy, fudgy center squares.
-You can totally customize these brownie cookies from a box to suit either choice.
+Do you go for one of the outer squares with the crispy, chewy edges or choose the fudgy brownie texture of a center square?
+You can totally customize this brownie cookie recipe from a box to suit either choice.

-Are you a crispy edges kind of brownie lover?
+Are you a chewy edges kind of brownie lover?
 Stick with one large egg for a crispier brownie cookie.
-But if that soft and chewy center brownie piece is what captures your heart, add one large egg plus one egg yolk for a chewier cookie.
+But if you’re one of those brownie lovers that always reaches for a soft fudgy center brownie piece, add one large egg plus one egg yolk for a chewier cookie.

 Tips For The Best Chocolate Brownie Cookies

-- Use a medium cookie scoop to portion out the dough.
+- Use a medium cookie scoop to portion out the brownie batter dough.
 This will not only ensure that all of your cookies are the same shape and size, but it’s also the size that I tested for the bake time listed in the recipe.
-This size scoop equals two tablespoons, so in a pinch, that’s how much dough you should use per cookie.
-Also, these cookies spread quite a bit, so I recommend only portioning out 8 to a baking sheet.
+This size scoop equals 1.5 tablespoons, so in a pinch, that’s how many tablespoons of dough you should use per cookie.
+Also, these rich cookies spread quite a bit, so I recommend only portioning out 8 to a baking sheet.

-- Line your baking sheet with parchment paper or a silicone baking mat.
+- Line your cookie sheet with parchment paper or a silicone baking mat.
 These cookies are fairly delicate and will stick to the pan otherwise.

 - Don’t over bake your cookies!
 These brownie mix cookies can quickly go from perfect to over baked, so it’s important to use visual cues as much as baking time.
 My cookies were perfectly cooked at 10 minutes in a 350 degree oven, but I would recommend starting to check them around the 9-minute mark.
 They’re done when they’re no longer shiny on top, even though they may still look slightly underbaked overall.

 - Don’t try to transfer these cookies to a cooling rack immediately.
-Let the cookies cool for 5 minutes on the baking sheet, and then you can safely move them to your cooling rack.
+Let the cookies cool for 5 minutes on the baking sheet, and then you can safely move them to a wire rack.